Living in Crisis: Why Tenants Are Now Paying the Price on the Balearic Islands

 What rarely gets into the spotlight

-Four aspects often fall through the cracks in public debate: first, the role of short-term holiday rentals that remove housing from the market; second, delays in legal proceedings that leave people in uncertainty for longer; third, the rise in insolvencies among small businesses, which indirectly pushes tenants between employment and loss of livelihood; and fourth, the psychological burden that cannot be captured in statistics — neighbors report sleepless nights, children suddenly starting at a new school, and older people packing their keepsakes into boxes.
+Four aspects often fall through the cracks in public debate: first, the role of short-term holiday rentals that remove housing from the market, a dynamic explored in Buying and Renting in Mallorca: Why Prices Are Pushing Locals to the Edge — and What Could Help Now; second, delays in legal proceedings that leave people in uncertainty for longer; third, the rise in insolvencies among small businesses, which indirectly pushes tenants between employment and loss of livelihood; and fourth, the psychological burden that cannot be captured in statistics — neighbors report sleepless nights, children suddenly starting at a new school, and older people packing their keepsakes into boxes.

 A look into the streets of Palma makes this visible: notes on doorbells, half-open doors, flyers with offers of help on lampposts.
 In places like Portocolom, local initiatives are trying to provide rent assistance; in Palma, city hall and social services are discussing rapid placement centers.
 Still, gaps remain.